openflighthpc/cloud-cost-reporter/README.md

 ### AWS

 On AWS, projects can be tracked on an account or project tag level.
-For tracking by project tag, ensure that all desired resources are given a tag with the key `project` and a value of what you have named the project.
+For tracking by project tag, ensure that all desired resources are given a tag with the key `project` and the same value as `project_tag` saved for the project.
 Account level will include any subaccounts.

 ##### Resource tagging